zat-dev/wordle-solver/README.md

 ```

 # note
-* this solver can solve any Wordle answer before 5 turn.
+* this solver can solve any Wordle answer before 5 turn by simulation.
-* mean tun is 3.60648
+* mean turn is 3.60648